Hello, my name is

 Tagnoo is a computational plywood augmented with RFID tags, aimed at empowering woodworkers to effortlessly create room-scale smart environments.
 Unlike existing solutions, Tagnoo does not necessitate technical expertise or disrupt established woodworking routines.
 This battery-free and cost-effective solution seamlessly integrates computation capabilities into plywood, while preserving its original appearance and functionality.

-WooDowel: Enhancing Triboelectric Plywood Sensors with Electromagnetic Shielding (CHI 2024)
+WooDowel: Enhancing Triboelectric Plywood Sensors with Electromagnetic Shielding

 Yonghao Shi, Chenzheng Li, Yuning Su, Xing-Dong Yang, Te-Yen Wu